General Expectations

 - A watch

-- A thin necklace, which holds an acceptable small religious symbol (e.g. cross) may be worn underneath the dress or shirt providing the chain is long enough so that it is not visible.
-If students elect to wear such necklaces it is at their own risk, as it is not recommended by the College.
-When in PE uniform, however, necklaces are not permitted to be worn for safety reasons and if worn in other practical subjects, if the teacher deems them unsafe, they must be removed during that practical class.
+- A thin necklace, which holds an acceptable small religious symbol (for example, cross) may be worn underneath the dress or shirt providing the chain is long enough so that it is not visible.

-- One earring per ear in the lower lobe – plain silver or gold studs or sleepers, no larger than 3mm in diameter only.
+- One earring per ear in each lobe – plain silver or gold studs or sleepers, no larger than 3mm in diameter only.
 All other ear and facial piercings must be clear.
 No glass or stones in studs or sleepers.

 Rain jacket